Skip to main content

 Requirements

-If using an IAM user for deployment, here are the minimum required permissions for deployment:
+• If using an IAM user for deployment, you need the following minimum required permissions for deployment:

 {